REPRODUCTION -1

 1. BREECH BIRTH

 This is the situation whereby a baby is born feet and bottom first.
-In this case the babies fail to turn so as to be born bottom first.
-Breech birth/ babies are difficult to deliver.
+In this case, the baby fails to turn so as to be born head first.
+Breech births are difficult to deliver.
 This complication requires Caesarean section.

-Is a loss of a developing embryo before the 28th week pregnancy.
+Is a loss of a developing embryo before the 28th week of pregnancy.

 • Development of a deformed embryo.